jendabek/BlenderRenderController/README.md

 ### Dependencies
 - Blender, obviously.
-- [FFmpeg](https://ffmpeg.zeranoe.com/builds/win64/static/ffmpeg-latest-win64-static.zip), required for joining the parts together.
+- [FFmpeg](https://ffmpeg.zeranoe.com/builds/), required for joining the parts together.
 You don't need to care about it if you download the Full version which has FFmpeg already included.
+- .NET framework 4.5

 ### Steps